White Accountability and Organizing

 - What White People Can Do About Racism, Part 1 workshop offered by CSWAC

 - Undoing Racism and Community Organizing workshop offered by the People’s Institute for Survival and Beyond

 - Racial Equity Workshop – Phase 1 offered by the Racial Equity Institute

 Sessions Open for Registration

 If you are interested in this workshop but no dates are listed here, sign up for our WAITLIST.

 Throughout history there have always been some white people who have worked for racial justice.
 But history also tells us that work has not always been as effective as it might be.
 When white anti-racist activists have not worked in accountable relationships with anti-racist people of color, the white activists have often gone astray, developing approaches and perspectives that have not advanced the cause of racial justice and equity.
 In many cases, real harm was done by well-intentioned but uninformed white activists.

 Anti-racist activists and organizers have come to learn that white people need some basic understanding of what it means to organize other white people while working together with people of color.
-This requires white people to look at some ingrained cultural habits that may lead them astray in the process.
+This requires white people to look at ingrained cultural habits that may unconsciously undermine the work.
 White culture emphasizes action over relationship.
 White culture also discredits leadership of color.
 And white culture asserts the primacy of personal freedom and individual acts over collective responses.
-These ingrained features of white culture can make racial justice organizing efforts ineffective.
+These and other ingrained features of white culture can make racial justice organizing efforts ineffective, or worse, damaging.

 The workshop touches on several topics in an introductory way, including: